-Breakfast burritos are very simple to prepare and if you setup an assembly line, you can make a bunch ahead of time to freeze for a fast, convenient breakfast.
-Here’s how to make them…
+Breakfast burritos are very simple to prepare and if you setup an assembly line, you can whip up a bunch ahead of time to freeze for a fast, convenient breakfast.

 How Many Eggs To Use:

-- It’s really up to personal taste (no hard and fast rules for burrito filling), but I use two eggs per burrito.
-If you’re cooking up a batch of meat and veggies with it, one egg per serving should be plenty.
+- It’s really up to personal taste (no hard and fast rules for filling), but I use two per burrito.
+If you’re whipping up a batch of meat and veggies with it, one per serving should be plenty.

-Try to keep the saucy stuff to a minimum (to prevent messy oozing, squirting and soggy burritos), but if you have a favorite hot egg scramble meal or leftovers scramble–try that to fill the burritos with.
+Try to keep the saucy stuff to a minimum (to prevent oozing, squirting and soggy mess), but if you have a favorite hot scramble meal or leftovers scramble–try that to stuff them with.

 - Potatoes (hashbrowns, fried potato cubes, shredded potato)